callumcurtis/dotfiles/README.md

 1. clone this repo
 2. symlink your `/etc/nixos/` folder to the cloned repo
+3. update the [defaults](./constants/default.nix) as you like
-3. run `sudo nixos-rebuild test --flake .#<hostname>` &mdash; where `<hostname>` is the name of the host configuration you'd like to apply &mdash; from the root of the cloned repo to temporarily apply the configurations
+3. run `sudo nixos-rebuild test --flake .#<hostname> --override-input wallpapers <input>` &mdash; where `<hostname>` is the name of the host configuration you'd like to apply and `<input>` is an input specifier for your wallpapers &mdash;
+from the root of the cloned repo to temporarily apply the configurations
-4. once happy with the changes, use `sudo nixos-rebuild switch --flake .#<hostname>` to apply the configurations as a new system generation
+4. once happy with the changes, use
+`sudo nixos-rebuild switch --flake .#<hostname> --override-input wallpapers <input>` to apply the configurations as a new system generation

 Afterward, you won't need to include `--flake .#<hostname>` in the `nixos-rebuild` commands (unless you want to use a different `<hostname>`).

 ## Planned Improvements